Edit Blog Post

 Endless skies and land as we make our way cross the Gobi.

-Mongolians are such a contradiction of personalities, with their hard tough exteriors I deduce they must be this way in order to survive the harshest of climates in this world, but there is a soft tender heart of a Buddhist underneath that only craves a peaceful co-existive harmony within their environment and peoples.
-Each Mongolian we are introduced to is fantastically lovely and hospitality kind.
+Mongolians are such a contradiction.
+Their hard tough exteriors must be in order to survive the harshest of climates, but there is this soft tender heart of a Buddhist underneath that only craves a peaceful co-existive harmony within their environment and peoples.
+Each Mongolian we are introduced to is fantastically lovely and hospitality

 This little cutie was a monkey, everytime we tried out our Mongolian on her, she was shriek and run away.